It’s not easy to name a new company or product.

 All businesses should have access to affordable, high-quality company naming services.
 (For more on naming, read Why and How to Rename Your Business and 10 Tips for Naming Your Startup or Small Business).

-We recently spoke with Mike Taylor, (who goes by the username mt1895 on crowdspring), a competitive professional product and business namer, about his experiences working with crowdspring.
+We recently spoke with Mike Taylor, (who goes by the username mt1895), a competitive professional product and business namer, about his experiences working with crowdspring.

 Mike is one of over 220,000 crowdspring creatives who help entrepreneurs, startups, small businesses, agencies, and non-profits in the U.S. and in 100+ countries with professional custom logo design, web design, print design, product design, packaging design and naming companies and products.